mongodb-developer/AtlasForms/README.md

 ## Known BUGS to fix

+   - Last listview column needs to fill to end.
    - Do we handle arrays of non string scalarrs? - test that and fix as required
    - We do not support arrays in Objects and we probably should...
 Not critical right now
+   - Edit/Select contents, press delete - doesn't work, have to replace with a space.

 ## Work in Progress / TODO / Ideas